I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 What are EI sick benefits?

-To qualify for EI sickness payments, your income must be reduced by at least forty percent because of your illness or disability; you must be employed by a qualified employer; and you must have already earned 600 hours of insurable employment.
+To qualify for EI sickness payments, your income must be reduced by at least forty percent because of your illness or disability; you must be employed by a qualified employer, and you must have already earned 600 hours of insurable employment.

-Requirements for EI sick benefits
+What qualifies for EI sick benefits

 To be eligible to get EI sickness benefits, you must meet the following criteria: